-- > Expand / Contract Expands or contracts the edit window.

-- Image: Book and Pasted text.
+- Image: Index and pasted text.
 You may need to reset links copied and pasted from another source.

-- Solution Selected text from Microsoft Word and paste into text pane.

 - Insert a table.

-- \blacktriangleright $\frac{1}{2}$ Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.
+- \succ Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.

-- = Indent text.
+- Indent text.

 - + Outdent text.

+- > 2 Remove formatting.

+- Ω Insert a symbol.

+- Insert an emoticon.

+- Image: Preview the display of text and images.

+- Upload a file or image.

 - Set selected text to subscript.

-- > x^{} Set selected text to superscript.
+- x^{} Set selected text to superscript.

-- Kerney Selected text.

-- > Insert special characters and symbols.
+- > Toggle full screen mode for editing and viewing.